Volvo has only just revealed the massive new EX90 electric SUV – and it’s already teased a new small machine that will follow next year.

 The latest electric vehicle news: get our FREE newsletter

-Whatever it’s called, the machine will broach new territory for Volvo by pushing into the premium small car market.
-Notably, the machine is set to use a new electric platform based on the ‘open source’ SEA architecture from parent firm Geely.
+Sitting beneath the XC40 in the firm's line-up – so think a rival to the Mercedes-Benz EQA or Jeep Avenger – the EX30 will use a new electric platform based on the ‘open source’ SEA architecture from parent firm Geely.
 That can accept batteries with up to 100kWh of storage, giving a range of 435 miles, and charge at speeds of up to 360kW.

 The SEA platform is also heavily software-focused with the ability to offer services on demand and over-the-air updates.
 While Volvo boss Jim Rowan would not be drawn on the new model at the launch of the EX90 he did note that the firm was working on “another platform that takes us into full core computing and takes us into lower cost”, noting that it could help achieve price parity between EVs and combustion-engined models.

 Rowan also hinted that the new model would target a much younger audience than is usual for Volvo, aiming at an urban-focused ‘Gen Z’ demographic.
-He hinted that would mean a heavy focus on online sales and offering it on monthly subscription packages through the Care by Volvo service, helping to remove potential barriers to entry for younger buyers.
+He hinted that would mean a heavy focus on offering the machine on a monthly subscription packages through the Care by Volvo service, helping to remove potential barriers to entry for younger buyers.

 Volvo bosses wouldn’t be drawn on what models would follow the EX90 and the 2023 small SUV.
 Last year, the firm previewed a ‘mid-decade electric portfolio’ that featured seven models, including the forthcoming smaller machine.